Surguja district: Administration

+Transport

+The District Headquarters of Sarguja is Ambikapur City.
+It is also the administrative headquarter of Sarguja Division.
+Ambikapur is connected with Rail, Road and Air transport.

+Rail

+Ambikapur Railway Station is connected to the Anuppur railway junction, a bordering town in Madhya Pradesh, by a broad gauge railway.
+Trains reach Ambikapur from Delhi, Katni, Satna, Jabalpur, Durg, Bhopal and the state capital Raipur.
+More destinations, can be reached from Anuppur railway junction.

+Road

+Ambikapur is well connected by road to other major cities of Chhattisgarh such as Raipur, Bilaspur, Durg, Bhilai, Korba and Raigarh.
+Daily bus services also runs for Varanasi, prayagraj, Renukoot in U.P (170 km), Raipur (345 km) and Garhwa in Jharkhand, Aurangabad in Bihar.
+Bus services from Anuppur to Ambikapur operate via Manendragarh and Surajpur.

+Air

+Ambikapur Airport, now Maa Mahamaya Airport, is located at Darima, 12 km (7.5 mi) south of Ambikapur.
+The airport up-gradation work was finished in May 2023 at a cost of Rs.
+48 crore from category 2C to 3C, to enable operations of 70-72 seater aircraft under UDAN Scheme.
+Making this the fourth public serving airport in Chhattisgarh after Raipur, Jagdalpur and Bilaspur.
+The airport is not functional at the moment.

 Agriculture

 About 90% of the working population depends on agriculture, in which 50.36% of working population are of cultivated and about 12.77% of the region are agriculture labourers.

 Agriculture is directly connected with land and water resources.
 In Surguja the percentage concentration of cultivated land is maximum in central zone of the district stretching east to west direction.
 North and south of this one the percentage of concentration decreases, because of several factors, out of them here are two major factors.

 The uplands and high lands are mostly covered with rocky wastelands, infertile soil, woods and scrubs, sloppy and forested area.

 Unavailability of water for irrigation over most of area, improper drainage difficulty in digging wells due to rocky basement, undeveloped means of communication, transportation have restricted the extension of cultivated land.

 On the other hand, the central surguja is relatively level and has fertile soils, some water is available for irrigation in various ways, and a means of communication is developed.

 Double cropped area is generally associated with water supply, natural or artificial and the pressure of population.
 Wherever the physical condition permits and the pressure more over the land, two crops are raised in a year from the same field.
 As result, a particular pattern of use of land resources emerges, which helps in the delineation of planning regions on the basis of present available resources and the limit of their utilisation.
 Of course there is no uniformity in the distribution of double cropped area, but the study of its distribution will be of use in the need as well as the resources.
 Thus most of the concentration is to be found in two patches: